Carlos Prío Socarrás: Governance

 [...] unique in Cuban history.
 They were a time of constitutional order and political freedom.
 They were not 'golden years' by any means, but in two elections (1944 and 1948), Cubans had the opportunity to express their desire for a rule of civil liberties, primacy of Cuban culture, and achievement of economic independence.
 If there were sharp contradictions in Cuban society under the Auténticos, the circumstances differed only in degree from the complexities and dynamics encountered in free societies everywhere (how often did Cubans compare Havana with Chicago?).

 Prío, called el presidente cordial ("the cordial president"), was committed to a rule marked by civility, primarily in its respect for freedom of expression.
 Several public-works projects and the establishment of a National Bank and Tribunal of Accounts count among his successes.

 However, violence among political factions and reports of theft and self-enrichment in the government ranks marred Prío's term.
 The Prío administration increasingly came to be perceived by the public as ineffectual in the face of violence and corruption, much as the Grau administration before it.

 With elections scheduled for the middle of 1952, rumors surfaced of a planned military coup by long-shot presidential contender Fulgencio Batista.
 Prío, seeing no constitutional basis to act, did not do so.
 The rumors proved to be true.
 On March 10, 1952, Batista and his collaborators seized military and police commands throughout the country and occupied major radio and TV stations.
 Batista assumed power when Prío, failing to mount a resistance, boarded a plane and went into exile.

 According to Arthur M. Schlesinger Jr., Prío later said of his presidency:

 They say that I was a terrible president of Cuba.
 That may be true.
 But I was the best president Cuba ever had.

+In 1953 he appeared in court over violations of the Neutrality Act, specifically "conspiracy to export arms and implements of war from the United States without license".
+He pled not guilty.

 Personal life and death

 Prio first married Inés Georgina (Gina) Karell Pedrosa and they had one daughter, Rocío Guadalupe Prío-Karell.
-He married María Dolores "Mary" Tarrero-Serrano (1924-2010) on June 17, 1945, in the Chapel of the Presidential Palace, and they had two daughters, María Antonetta Prío-Tarrero (married to César Odio, former City Manager of the City of Miami) and María Elena Prío-Tarrero (divorced from Alfredo Duran, former chairman of the Florida Democratic Party).
+He married María Dolores "Mary" Tarrero-Serrano (1924–2010) on June 17, 1945, in the Chapel of the Presidential Palace, and they had two daughters, María Antonetta Prío-Tarrero (married to César Odio, former City Manager of the City of Miami) and María Elena Prío-Tarrero (divorced from Alfredo Duran, former chairman of the Florida Democratic Party).
 He also had two recognized children with his former mistress, Celia Rosa Touzet Masfera: Carlos Prio-Touzet, an architect, and Rodolfo (Rudy) Prío-Touzet.

 Prío died by suicide by gunshot to the chest on April 5, 1977, in Miami Beach, Florida, at age 73.
+He was scheduled to be interviewed by Gaeton Fonzi of the House Select Committee on Assassinations a week from when he committed suicide.
 He and his wife Mary are buried at Woodlawn Park Cemetery and Mausoleum (now Caballero Rivero Woodlawn North Park Cemetery and Mausoleum) in Miami, Florida.